Penal Code 261.5 PC - Statutory Rape Laws in California

 Subsection (c) says anyone over three years younger than the perpetrator is guilty of either a misdemeanor or a felony and will face up to one year in county jail or imprisonment under subdivision (h) of Section 1170.

-Subsection (d) says anyone aged 21 or older who engages in unlawful sexual intercourse with a minor aged 16 or under will face up to one year in county jail or imprisonment for two, three, or four years.
+Subsection (d) states that an individual aged 21 or older who engages in unlawful sexual intercourse with a minor aged 16 or under could face severe consequences, including up to one year in county jail or imprisonment for two, three, or four years.
+These potential outcomes underscore the gravity of the situation.

 Penal Code 261.5 PC statutory rape is one of the few sex-related offenses in California that does not require sex offender registration under Penal Code 290 PC.